 If we hold your written records at Elm Lane then please could you make an appointment at Elm Lane.
 If we hold your records at Chapeltown then please make your appointment there.
 If you don’t need a face-to-face consultation then we will make telephone appointments – please ask the receptionist.
 A telephone consultation will take as long as one in the surgery.
 Normally a doctor or nurse would ring you at approximately the time made.
 Bear in mind that we do run late during some surgeries.

-We run telphone triage surgeries on Monday, Tuesday, Wednesday and Friday mornings and on other days if we are particularly busy or have fewer available appointments during holiday times or if there are members of the team on sick leave.
-The doctors doing the surgery will ring back any patient requesting an appointment or wanting advice.
+We run telephone triage surgeries on Monday-Friday mornings and on other days if we are particularly busy or have fewer available appointments during holiday times or if there are members of the team on sick leave.
+The doctors doing the surgery will ring back any patient requesting an urgent appointment or wanting urgent advice.
 It is not possible to give an appointment time to you during these surgeries as there are often large numbers of calls to make and some may take longer than expected.
 If you have time constraints please let the receptionist know.
 We will always try to accommodate any difficulties.
 We are happy to ring you at home or at work or on a mobile phone.

 We are happy to see unaccompanied minors as long as they are old enough and sensible enough to be able to consent to and to understand treatment and advice.
 This is usually around the age of 14 but may be later than that.
 If the doctor or nurse has any doubts then they will ask the patient to return with a parent or guardian or older friend/relative.
 Young people are assured of confidentiality the same as any other patient.
 We won’t tell anyone about your problems unless you consent to it.